octalmage/Keys.js/README.md

 Keys.js
 =======

 This node.js module allows you to send keystrokes.
-Curently supports Mac OS X and requires the node-applescript module.
+Curently supports Mac OS X, Windows support is in the works.

 Example: